SiliconLabs/bluetooth_applications/bluetooth_people_counting_ak9753/README.md

     | GPIOB | PB00 | Button |
     | SCL | PD02 | I2C Clock |
     | SDA | PD03 | I2C Data |

 ## Setup ##

-To test this application, you can either create a project based on a example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

 **NOTE:**

-- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is already be installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is already installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - SDK Extension must be enabled for the project to install the required components.

-### Create a project based on a example project ###
+### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with filter "people".
+1. From the Launcher Home, add your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+Find the example project with the filter "people".

 2. Click **Create** button on the **Bluetooth - People Counting (AK9753)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![create_project](images/create_project.png)

 3. Build and flash this example to the board.

-### Start with an "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy all attached files in inc and src folders into the project root folder (overwriting existing app.c).
+2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing app.c).

 3. Import the GATT configuration: